-At 31 December 2016, accounts and bills receivable of RMB1,322 million (2015: RMB1,421 million) were individually determined to be impaired.
+At 31 December 2017, accounts and bills receivable of RMB1,448 million (2016: RMB1,322 million) were individually determined to be impaired.
 The individually impaired receivables related to customers that were in financial difficulties and management assessed that only a portion of the receivables is expected to be recovered.
-Consequently, specific impairment losses of RMB671 million (2015: RMB511 million) were recognised.
-The Group does not hold any collateral over these balances.
+Consequently, specific impairment losses of RMB607 million (2016: RMB671 million) were recognised.